 Can Climate Catastrophe Be Avoided?

 – In terms of Climate Technology, a positive signal is that technologies are available, although we are running out of time.

 – The public sectors and governments must take the initiative, but of course also the private sector and corporations need to take action.

-– A New Green Economy (renewables) is emerging, and the time of negotiations is hectic at the UNEP which is also serving developing countries, and (thanks to which) whole new bodies have been found in order to accelerate development.
+– A New Green Economy (renewable energy sources) is emerging, and the time of negotiations is hectic at the UNEP which is also serving developing countries, and (thanks to which) whole new bodies have been found in order to accelerate development.

 – Implementation must be taken care of quickly, all over the world, since we are running out of time.

 – Climate change has to be fought against in order to assure prosperity for everyone.